 3. Control the air flow

 A jet of hot air to one area of the smoker can be a disaster.
-Evenly distribute the flow of heat and smoke by placing a steel baffle plate on the inlet vent.
+Evenly distribute the flow of heat by placing a stainless steel baffle plate on the inlet vent.

-You may have noticed that stick burner smokers are often more expensive than other smokers; this usually comes down to the reasons below: knowing why you’re paying a premium price may help soften the dent on your wallet.
+You may have noticed that stick burners are often more expensive than other meat smokers; this usually comes down to the reasons below: knowing why you’re paying a premium price may help soften the dent in your wallet.

-As such, not every manufacturer sports a stick burner smoker in their range of smokers.
+Not every manufacturer sports a stick burner in their range of offset smokers.
 Those that do produce them do so at a higher expense.

-Lastly, because a stick burner smoker only has a single function: offset smoking – as opposed to other barbeques that can be used in a variety of ways – this unique instrument comes at the cost of specialized equipment.
+Lastly, because this smoker only has a single function: offset smoking – as opposed to other barbeques that can be used in a variety of ways – this unique instrument comes at the cost of specialized equipment.

-A stick burner smoker is an excellent smoker to use to get the best flavor barbequed meat because it uses only log-splits or sticks as both the accelerant and heat source.
+A stick burner smoker is an excellent smoker to get the best flavor of barbequed meat because it uses only log splits or sticks as both the accelerant and heat source.

-With the firebox offset from the grill in the main cooking chamber and hanging lower on the barbeque, the barbeque smokes and slowly cooks meat to perfection.
+With the insulated firebox offset from the charcoal grill in the main cooking chamber and hanging lower on the barbeque, the barbeque smokes and slowly cooks meat to perfection.

-Check out our round-up for the best stick burner smokers here.
+Check out our round-up of the best brands here.